12 Best Horror Movies of the 2000s

 11. Battle Royale (2000)

 Directed by Kinji Fukasaku, ‘Battle Royal’ is petrifyingly berserk and absurd.
-Set in dystopian Japan, the film chronicles Japanese government’s anarchical capturing of a class of ninth-grade students and forcing them to kill each other under the revolutionary “Battle Royale” competition.
+Set in dystopian Japan, the film chronicles the Japanese government’s anarchical capturing of a class of ninth-grade students and forcing them to kill each other under the revolutionary “Battle Royale” competition.
 A shadow of many allegorical themes, the film is interpreted in many perspectives.
 Placing Tatsuya Fujiwara’s Shuya Nanahara as the central character, this 2000 flick portrays the terrifying thriller from his outlook.
-Adapting Koushun Takami’s bestseller novel of the same name, the film has been analysed for its intense grotesqueness by academic scholars and researchers.
-Cited as being a social commentary on the Japanese economy during the “Lost Decade”, criticism of the Japanese educational system and the socio-political differences between generations; the film is a modern day masterpiece.
+Adapting Koushun Takami’s bestseller novel of the same name, the film has been analyzed for its intense grotesqueness by academic scholars and researchers.
+Cited as being a social commentary on the Japanese economy during the “Lost Decade”, criticism of the Japanese educational system, and the socio-political differences between generations, the film is a modern-day masterpiece.
 The film has spawned off a variety of adaptions, films, books and has had a huge impact on post-modern filmmakers such as Quentin Tarantino and Edgar Wright.

 Read More: Horror Movies That Are Basically Porn